silnrsi/font-arab-tools/documentation/developer/maddah.md

----
-title: Maddah or hamza, etc., relative to vowels
+# Maddah or hamza, etc., relative to vowels
----

 ## Introduction